remoteit/socket-link.js/README.md

 import {WarpProxy} from '@remote.it/warp'

 const proxy = new WarpProxy({
-  url: 'wss://xxxxxxxx.connect.remote.it',  // persistent service websocket URL
+  target: 'wss://xxxxxxxx.connect.remote.it', // persistent service websocket URL, link ID or service ID
+  router: 'connect.remote.it',                // WARP router URL, defaults to 'connect.remote.it'
   credentials: 'path/to/credentials',         // path to Remote.It credentials file, defaults to ~/.remoteit/credentials
   profile: 'MyProfile',                       // profile name to use, defaults to 'DEFAULT'
   host: '127.0.0.1',                          // host to bind to, defaults to '127.0.0.1'
   port: 2222,                                 // proxy port, will default to the first available port in the range below
   minPort: 30000,                             // lowest port to use when searching for an available port, defaults to 30000
   maxPort: 39999,                             // highest port to use when searching for an available port, defaults to 39999
   timeout: 10000,                             // timeout to establish the websocket connection, defaults to 10000
   userAgent: 'my-application/1.0',            // custom user agent, defaults to 'remoteit-warp/1.0'
   pingInterval: 60000                         // websocket ping interval, defaults to 60000
 })

 // Rest of the usage remains the same